top of page

-Updated: 17 hours ago
+Updated: 13 minutes ago

 Hello Neighbors,

-The Planning Commission meeting will be held virtually, and I encourage neighbors to learn about the project, write comments to the planning commission (note: it must say 'for public publication'), register to talk to the planning commission and/or sign the ORNA petition.
-ORNA will be taking a stance to require a traffic study of the area before approval is granted.
+The redevelopment of 4506 & 4514 Verona Road (Feiler's Restaurant and Nakoma Plaza Repair) is on the agenda for the City Planning Commission held tomorrow night, Monday 5/23 at 5:30pm.
+The public meeting was postponed twice and will not be held tomorrow.
+Lincoln Avenue Capital will be presenting written responses to the city recommendations.
+The Planning Commission meeting will be held virtually, and I encourage neighbors to learn about the project, write comments to the planning commission (note: it must say 'for public publication') and register to talk at tommorrow nights meeting.
+ORNA is taking a stance to require a traffic study of the area before approval is granted.
 We are asking for this because the developers have not completed a traffic study and there are no plans to complete one.
-The 93-unit development is expected to bring 100-150 more cars of traffic into the area.
+The new building would be comprised of 45 one-bedroom, 23 two-bedroom and 25 three-bedroom units for a total of 93 apartments and is expected to bring 100-150 more cars of traffic into the area.

 Petition Language